-Initial Application

-Reconsideration Appeal - 1st appeal

 Administrative Law Judge Appeal - 2nd appeal

-Appeal Counsel - 3rd appeal level
+Appeal Counsel - 3rd appeal level - Highly experienced advocates only.

 Although the above four traditional adjudicative levels are descriptively obsolete, each still represents the current adjudicative process.
 In 2006, SSA began to implement pieces of the Disability Services Improvement Program (DSIP).
-The (DSIP) takes the four traditional adjudicative steps and internally changes who will perform certain duties within that level.
-Result: The four traditional levels still exist, but have internally changed.
+The (DSIP) takes the four traditional adjudicative steps above and internally changes who will perform certain duties within that level.
+Result: The four traditional levels still exist, but have internally expanded.

-DSI is the driving force behind Social Security's modernization program including the move to online case processing.
-The primary objective of the DSIP or DSI program is to speed up the disability process without sacrificing adjudicative standards.
+DSIP is the driving force behind Social Security's modernization program including the move to online case processing.
+The primary objective of the (DSIP) or DSI program is to speed up the disability process without sacrificing adjudicative standards.
 The result has been incremental changes in how SSA processes cases internally.
 Changes to SSA's internal processes affect who and what will be done within a given case level, but it does not eliminate the level.